badrobot15/marker_motion_tracking/README.md

 # marker_motion_tracking
-Calculates velocity and acceleration using whycon coordinates
+Calculates velocity and acceleration using whycon coordinates in ROS